Current as of December 2014 | Download print version (in PDF)

 Furthermore, Section 27(B) of the Tax Reform Act of 1997, as amended by RA 9337, imposes on proprietary educational institutions and hospitals, which are not-for-profit, a 10% tax on their taxable income (except passive sources of income) with the further limitation that, if the gross income from unrelated trade, business or other activity exceeds 50% of the total gross income derived by such educational institutions or hospitals from all sources, the tax applicable to for-profit entities shall be imposed on the entire taxable income.

-The Bureau of Internal Revenue (BIR, Philippine Taxing Authority) issued this Memorandum Order to formalize the requirement that all tax-exempt corporations falling under the enumeration of tax-exempt entities under Section 30 of the Tax Code are required to secure a formal BIR ruling/certification that confers upon them tax-exempt status.
+The Bureau of Internal Revenue issued this Memorandum Order to formalize the requirement that all tax-exempt corporations falling under the enumeration of tax-exempt entities under Section 30 of the Tax Code are required to secure a formal BIR ruling/certification that confers upon them tax-exempt status.
 The Memorandum Order contains a comprehensive listing of the documentary requirements as well as the procedure pertinent to the filing of said application.
+In Sept 2014, the BIR issued Memorandum Circular 34-2014, to clarify the tax implications of Revenue Memorandum Circular Nos.
+20-2013 and 28-2013.